QA Level 3 Award in First Aid at Work (RQF)

 All we ask is that you arrive ready to learn.
 Ideally, also present to us before the course your companies first aid assessment, if applicable.

-The 2 days of face-to-face learning of the First Aid at Work course is delivered in a classroom setting.
+The delivery of the 2 days of face-to-face learning of the First Aid at Work course is done in a classroom setting.
 It is a hands on / practical course so you must be physically able to participate.
-You will learn the skills and gain the confidence over the 3 days (1 day online and 2 days face-to-face) to be able to deal with a wide range of situations.
+You will learn the skills and gain the confidence to be able to deal with a wide range of situations.

-To ensure you get the most effective learning experience, learners must be physically able to participate and we limit group size to 12 people.
+To ensure you get the most effective learning experience, learners must be physically able to participate.
+We limit group size to 12 people.